JJepic706/Ducking-Scary-Privacy-Policy/README.md

-# Ducking Scary - Mopbile Edition Privacy-Policy
+# Ducking Scary - Mobile Edition Privacy-Policy
 Official privacy policy for the hit MainSoftworks game, Ducking Scary - Mobile Edition!

 We, at MainSoftworks, do not collect, view or save any personal data.